 A high rate of vaccination among our students, faculty and staff supports the safety and well-being of our community and the communities in which we operate, especially as we engage in in-person learning, research, and outreach.

-Because Oregon State University has many and various federal contracts and subcontracts, all OSU employees — including student workers — regardless of whether they perform their duties on-site or remotely, are required to be fully vaccinated.
-The updated OSU COVID-19 Vaccination Requirement applies to all university employees, full-time or part-time, including but not limited to academic faculty, professional faculty, academic wage appointments, classified staff, law enforcement officers, graduate assistants and student employees, though exceptions are allowed based on medical or sincerely held religious beliefs.
+The updated OSU COVID-19 Vaccination Requirement applies to all university employees, full-time or part-time, including but not limited to academic faculty, professional faculty, academic wage appointments, classified staff, graduate assistants, and student employees, though exceptions are allowed when based on (1) medical or disability reasons or (2) sincerely held religious beliefs.

 Employees (including Student Employees)